 Since the hybrid scenario can operate at high β_N , the ideal beta limit is the next stability limit to be investigated.
 Both DIII-D and ASDEX Upgrade did reach the ideal limit in this regime.
 In JET, the hybrid regime has been operated with small NTM islands up to a value of β_N (~2.8) reaching only 95% of the estimated ideal kink limit 4xli.
-The ideal kink instability growth rate has been computed for JET using the MISHKA code [10] and input data from the TRANSP code.
+The ideal kink instability growth rate has been computed for JET using the MISHKA code [8] and input data from the TRANSP code.
 From the linear stability calculations, it is not possible to decide when a mode leads to a sawtooth like event or leads to a disruption.
 The instabilities are mostly internal and are becoming more global as beta increases.
-Although this calculation cannot predict the exact stability boundary, it does indicate the strong increase of the growth rate as plasma pressure increases (Fig.5).
+Although this calculation cannot predict the exact stability boundary, it does indicate the strong increase of the growth rate as plasma pressure increases (fig 3).
 Small variations of the central q profile from its initial value predict that the ideal kink instability would be significantly enhanced as q in the plasma core is decreased towards q=1.
 Note that for JET, the difference between the wall and no-wall limits is relatively small due to the large distance between the plasma and the wall in JET, the moderate peaking of the pressure profile and the central location of the mode (r/a~0.3).
-The sensitivity of the ideal kink growth rate to the proximity of the q=1 surface, also implies that in the experiment central q profile control would be required to keep the core q profile away from the q=1 surface using real time control tools [11].
+This calculation also implies that in the experiment central q profile control would be required to keep the core q profile away from the q=1 surface.

+2.2.
 CURRENT BALANCE ANALYSIS

-The presence of the 3/2 and 4/3 surfaces without sawteeth relaxation does confirm that the core (r/a<0.3) q profile and q{min} lie between 1 and 1.3 when the main heating is applied.
+The presence of the 3/2 and 4/3 surfaces without sawteeth relaxation confirms that the q profile lies between 1 and 1.3 in the plasma core when the main heating is applied.
 This is also in agreement with current profile measurement with the Motional Stark effect diagnostic.
 In the first power step the q profile broadens and reaches steady state during the second power phase.